X-PLUG/Youku-mPLUG/README.md

 <font size=2 color="gray">Examples of video clips and titles in the proposed Youku-mPLUG dataset.</font>
 </p>

-We also provide three Chinese video-language benchmark datasets including Video-Text Retrieval, Video Category Prediction, and Video Captioning.
+We provide 3 different downstream multimodal video benchmark datasets to measure the capabilities of pre-trained models.
+The 3 different tasks include:
+- Video Category Prediction：Given a video and its corresponding title, predict the category of the video.
+- Video-Text Retrieval：In the presence of some videos and some texts, use video for text retrieval and text for video retrieval.
+- Video Captioning：In the presence of a video, describe the content of the video.
 <p align="center">
 <img src="assets/downstream_data.jpg" alt="examples for youku-mplug downstream dataset"/>
 </p>